OumaimaBadi/Brain-Tumor-Segmentation/README.md

 ![Original Image, Mask, and Predicted Segmentation](Images/Results_segnet.PNG)

 The image above shows an example of the original MRI, the true mask, and the predicted segmentation by the SegNet model, illustrating how the model performs in practice.

 ## Detailed Comparison in the Report
-The project report contains a comprehensive explanation of each model's approach and detailed comparisons using specific segmentation metrics.
-This in-depth analysis helps to understand the strengths and weaknesses of each architecture in the context of brain tumor segmentation.

-## Detailed Comparison in the Report